dosimont/dosimont.github.io/_posts/2015-12-09-tutorial-bsc-suite.markdown

     @ touch job.sh trace.sh
     @ chmod 755 job.sh trace.sh

-Let's describe brievely what we should put in these scripts:
+Let's describe briefly what we should put in these scripts:

 ### job.sh